 Before analyzing the women's representation at various ranks in the tenure track, it is worth noting their representation outside of these ranks, that is, amongst non-tenure track faculty.
-These are typically teaching faculty who hold multiyear rolling contracts and carry
+These are typically teaching faculty who hold multiyear rolling contracts and carry titles such as adjunct, instructor, lecturer, visitor or professor of the practice.
+As show in Table 1, for the universe of doctoral departments in 2013, women's representation amongst non-tenure track faculty averaged almost twice that in the tenure track.
+As of Fall 2014, women constituted 39.8% of non-tenure track teaching faculty but only 15.4% of tenure track faculty.

-Turning to the tenure track, for the universe of doctoral departments, Table 1 and Figure 1 summarize women's representation for years at each level of the academic hierarchy, from first year Ph.D. students to new Ph.D. and then the assistant, associate and full professor.
-With the exception of entering Ph.D. students, broadly speaking the last 18 years show some growth in the representation of women at each level of the hierarchy.
-Focusing on the gaps between levels this so-called "pipeline" representation of women in the stock of economists at each rank (from first-year Ph.D. students to tenured full professor) emphasizes the decline or "leaks" in the representation of women with increased in rank.
+Turning to the tenure track, for the universe of doctoral departments, Table 1 and Figure 1 summarize women's representation for years at each level of the academic hierarchy, from first year PhD students to new PhD and then the assistant, associate and full professor.
+With the exception of entering PhD students, broadly speaking the last 18 years show some growth in the representation of women at each level of the hierarchy.
+Focusing on the gaps between levels this so-called "pipeline" representation of women in the stock of economists at each rank (from first-year PhD students to tenured full professor) emphasizes the decline or "leaks" in the representation of women with increased in rank.
 Table 1 and Figure 1 document two well-known relationships: (i) at every level in the academic hierarchy, women have been and remain a minority, and (ii) the higher the rank, the lower is the representation of women.23 This latter fact has been described as the "leaky pipeline."
 After first examining the trends in representation at the various ranks, we will see how the size of these leaks has changed over time.

-Table 1 and Figure 1 show varied levels of growth in women's representation across ranks.
-For example, the first row of Table 1, as well as the blue line with squares in Figure 1, trace the share of first-year Ph.D. students who are women over the most recent 18 years.
+Table I and Figure I show varied levels of growth in women's representation across ranks.
+For example, the first row of Table I, as well as the blue line with squares in Figure 1, trace the share of first-year PhD students who are women over the most recent 18 years.
 As can be seen, the representation of women grew at different rates for different ranks.
-Despite two notable peaks (38.8% in 2000 and 35% in 2008) and one notable trough (29.3% in 2012), (a) the share of n-year Ph.D. students who are women hovered around 33% with no obvious trend.
-As former AEA President Goldin would likely note, since the share of baccalaureates going to women is rising, this constant 33% means that the fraction of women baccalaureates pursing a Ph.D. in economics is actually shrinking (CSWEP Newsletter, Spring/Summer 2013).
-Within the tenure ranks, growth in the share of women has been (b) lowest at the assistant professor rank, (c) highest at the new Ph.D. and associate professor levels and (d) in between at full rank.24
+Despite two notable peaks (38.8% in 2000 and 35% in 2008) and one notable trough (29.3% in 2012), (a) the share of n-year PhD students who are women hovered around 33% with no obvious trend.
+As former AEA President Goldin would likely note, since the share of baccalaureates going to women is rising, this constant 33% means that the fraction of women baccalaureates pursing a PhD in economics is actually shrinking (CSWEP Newsletter, Spring/Summer 2013).
+Within the tenure ranks, growth in the share of women